Employment Law Changes for Independent Schools: 18-Month Timeline

 What changes to expect in employment law over the next 18 months, and how to start planning for them

-Edited 2/7/25 and 29/8/25 to reflect changes to the dates and legislation.
+This article will be updated periodically to reflect changes to the dates and legislation.

 At this time of year, Independent School clients will be looking to the future to cement the changes that have been put in place to help see out difficult economic circumstances, or to consider further changes to continue to protect themselves from upcoming legislative developments, and to grow to meet the standards of excellence that they, and the parents of their pupils, hold themselves to.

-mergers and acquisitions at a macro level.
+We are seeing a significant increase in the consideration of wholescale staff changes to terms and conditions, redundancies, and mergers and acquisitions at a macro level.
 On the smaller scale, however, we are also seeing increased parental complaints, strategic use of data privacy legislation, and an increased need to deal with staffing issues swiftly and fairly.
 All of these processes require careful compliance with employment law.
-Never has an Independent School needed to be so au fait with the legislation, and, thanks to the new Employment Rights Bill (due to be passed later in 2025) never has so much change been anticipated.
+Never has an Independent School needed to be so au fait with the legislation, and, thanks to the Employment Rights Act passed in December 2025) never has so much change been anticipated.

 We have therefore prepared the timetable below to give Independent Schools an idea of what the anticipated changes are, when they are expected to take effect, and what, if any, preparatory steps they should be taking to get ahead.
 With many staff on notice clauses requiring a full term’s notice, making changes under notice can be a slow process, and legislative changes could creep up on you – we want to prepare you for this.
 If you are thinking about a process which might not take effect for several months, then check the timeline below to see if the law is set to change mid-process, to minimise the risk that you are caught out by the changes and speak to us for advice.

-1. Anticipated Date of Change: 1 September 2025
+1. Anticipated Date of Change: 1 April 2026

 Nature of Change: